 The latest phase of the devo-journey through the Devolution Priority Programme has paved the way for around 80% of England to live in a Strategic Authority area.
 The English Devolution and Community Empowerment Act has created a clearer framework of tiered powers which offers a stronger platform for a more rapid expansion of devolved decision-making and investment.

-We don’t yet know what is in his mind, but the English Devolution and Community Empowerment Act 2026 allows a new PM to speed up the transfer of decision-making on transport and infrastructure, skills and employment, housing and planning, and economic development and regeneration.
-Some things that he might be able to do to move devolution forward could include:
+On 22 June 2026, Sir Keir Starmer announced that he would resign as Prime Minister and Leader of the Labour Party, paving the way for a new Prime Minister in Downing Street by September, but possibly as early as July.
+The English Devolution and Community Empowerment Act 2026 allows a new PM to speed up the transfer of decision-making on transport and infrastructure, skills and employment, housing and planning, and economic development and regeneration.
+Some things that they might be able to do to move devolution forward could include:

 This could be delivered by a more rapid roll out of integrated settlements (moving away from project-by-project approvals).
 With all that will come more scrutiny which the Act allows for, with its duty to present information on request, new public petition rights and a requirement to show effectiveness and value for money when spending public resources.